shakahl/LibreAutomate-C-Sharp/Other/DocFX/_doc/api/index.md

 - Au.Triggers - triggers: hotkeys, autotext, mouse, window.
 - Au.Util - rarely used classes.

+### Files
-### .NET Assembly files
+##### .NET assembly files
 - Au.dll - contains code of the above namespaces.

-### Native dll files
+##### Other dll files
-- Dll/64bit/AuCpp.dll - used by Au.dll in 64-bit processes.
+- 64\AuCpp.dll - used by Au.dll in 64-bit processes.
-- Dll/32bit/AuCpp.dll - used by Au.dll in 32-bit processes.
+- 32\AuCpp.dll - used by Au.dll in 32-bit processes.
-- Dll/64bit/sqlite3.dll - used by the SQLite wrapper class in 64-bit processes.
+- 64\sqlite3.dll - used by the SQLite wrapper class in 64-bit processes.
-- Dll/32bit/sqlite3.dll - used by the SQLite wrapper class in 32-bit processes.
+- 32\sqlite3.dll - used by the SQLite wrapper class in 32-bit processes.

 These files are in the editor folder.
-When you create an .exe file from a script, they are automatically copied to the .exe folder, except sqlite3.dll.
+When creating an .exe file from a script, they are copied to the .exe folder, except sqlite3.dll.

 Other dll files in the editor folder are not part of the library.
 They are undocumented.